What Is a Bullet Valve (Saddle Valve)?

 Step 3: Remove the Saddle Valve Clamps

 Inspect the copper line where the valve was mounted.
-You’ll likely see the small piercing hole and possibly some discoloration or corrosion around the area where the needle penetrated.
+You’ll likely see a small piercing hole and possibly some discoloration or corrosion around the area where the needle penetrated.
 This copper damage is normal and will be addressed in the next steps.

 Step 4: Assess the Copper Pipe Condition